Police request Echo recordings for homicide investigation

 Now, Arkansas police are hoping an Echo found at a murder scene in Bentonville can aid their investigation.

-First reported by The Information, investigators filed search warrants to Amazon, requesting any recordings between November 21 and November 22, 2015, from James A. Bates, who was charged with murder after a man was strangled in a hot tub.
+First reported by The Information, investigators filed search warrants to Amazon (see below), requesting any recordings between November 21 and November 22, 2015, from James A. Bates, who was charged with murder after a man was strangled in a hot tub.

 While investigating, police noticed the Echo in the kitchen and pointed out that the music playing in the home could have been voice activated through the device.
 While the Echo records only after hearing the wake word, police are hoping that ambient noise or background chatter could have accidentally triggered the device, leading to some more clues.